nodejs/build/doc/ssh.md

    are available to you depends on the roles you have.
 In order to create new vm's and hook them up to CI you have to be part of the `infra` group.
    See [access](./access.md) for details about the groups.
+   To protect the unencrypted private keys, you can use `ssh -p -f ~/.ssh/name_of_private_key` to add a personal passphrase to the local copy of the key.
 3. Add this section to your `~/.ssh/config` file (if this file does not exist, create one).
 The configuration for the hosts will be written between the
    comments: